-Every complaint opened by the Consumer Division must be resolved before it can be closed.
-If the residential telephone consumer or the service provider is not satisfied with transferred to a telecommunications or cable provider of their choice simply by speaking the name of the company they wish to contact.
-During this period, 15,799 consumers were redirected to the appropriate company for assistance.

-the investigator's resolution of a complaint, a request for additional mediation through an informal hearing is scheduled within the Consumer Division.
+Generally, every complaint opened by the Consumer Division must be resolved before it can be closed.
+If the residential telephone customer or the service provider is not satisfied with the investigator's resolution of a complaint, a request for additional mediation through an informal hearing may be made.
 Parties dissatisfied with the informal written decision issued on the complaint may request a formal adjudicatory hearing conducted by a hearing officer in the Department's Legal Division.

-The unauthorized switching of a consumer's telephone service provider is known as "slamming" and is a violation of M.G.
+The Consumer Division also investigates complaints concerning the unauthorized switching of a consumer's telephone service provider, known as "slamming," which is a violation of M.G.
 L. c.
 93 §§108 to 113.
 Companies that engage in slamming may be subject to a fine.
-The Consumer Division enforces both federal and state laws prohibiting slamming.
-If the Department determines that an unauthorized switch has occurred, consumers will receive a refund of any unauthorized charges that they paid.
-Under Massachusetts law, consumers must bring telephone service slamming complaints to the Division within 90 days.
+The Consumer Division works to enforce both federal and state laws prohibiting slamming.
+If the Department determines that an unauthorized switch has occurred, consumers should receive a refund of any unauthorized charges that they paid.
+Under Massachusetts law, consumers must bring telephone service slamming complaints to the Division within 90 days of notice of the unauthorized switch of service.